jos-eph/origins/Readme.md

 'isSemanticComponentOf': {'愛'},
 'translation': {'heart'},
 'type': {'same simplified and traditional'}}

+### Why I Wrote It
+Chinese characters are a written "code" with graphical clues as to their meaning.
+I am a language hobbyist and started learning Mandarin on Duolingo, but found it difficult to read because of the sheer number of written symbols.

+So, I decided to work on this project, with the ultimate aim of deriving my own study aid from Wiktionary.

 ### Future Directions
 My ultimate goal is to eventually have this program analyze the resulting relationships to produce useful,